Tivo389/47_072317_JS_BG_COLOR_CHANGE/README.md

 Shun

 DESCRIPTION:
-An byte-size project to see how background colours can be made responsive based on scroll distance.
+A byte-size project to see how background colours can be made responsive based on scroll distance.